ujr/variants/README.md

 =================

-Generate variants of an input string based on markup: the vertical bar separates variants, brackets limit the scope of variants, and brackets with only one variant (i.e., no vertical bar) denote an optional part.
+Generate variants of an input string based on markup: the vertical bar `|` separates variants, brackets `[...]` limit the scope of variants, and brackets with only one variant (i.e., no vertical bar) denote an optional part.

 Empty variants are not emitted.
 Brackets can be nested, but should be balanced.
-Invalid markup may result in unexpected output but never gives an error.
+Invalid markup may result in unexpected output, but never raises an error.

 Examples: